-- 44.1 This agreement shall be in full force and effect from the date of ratification of this Agreement through September 30, 2021. - 44.2 If proper notice has been given by either party pursuant to 1.1, but no new or successor agreement has been reached, then this Agreement will stay in effect until a new contract is ratified.
+- 44.1 This agreement shall be in full force and effect from October 1, 2018 through September 30, 2021. - 44.2 If proper notice has been given by either party pursuant to 1.1, but no new or successor agreement has been reached, then this Agreement will stay in effect until a new contract is ratified.

-IN WITNESS WHEREOF, the parties have caused this Agreement to be executed by their duly authorized officers and representatives.
+IN WITNESS WHEREOF, the parties have caused this Agreement to be executed by their duly authorized